Arnklit/ShellFurGodot/README.md

 **Using your own fur patterns**

 If you want to use your own pattern for the fur, you need use a texture with noise in the R channel used for the fur strand cutoff.
-You can leave G, B and A channel and full value and the shader will work, but you will not have any options for random length, density, thickness and growth.
-To have that you'll need to have random values corresponding to the cells of each strand as seen below.
+You can leave G, B and A channel at full value and the shader will work, but you will not have any options for random length, density, thickness and growth.
+To have that you'll need to have random values corresponding to the cells of each strand in those channels as seen below.

-Breakdown of Very Fine texture - Left to right: Combined pattern texture, R channel, G channel, B channel and A channel.
+Breakdown of *Very Fine* texture - Left to right: Combined pattern texture, R channel, G channel, B channel and A channel.
 ![image](https://user-images.githubusercontent.com/4955051/111150649-41bdc600-8586-11eb-9dad-9def3a252be1.png)

 The easiest way to do this is to use this [file](https://github.com/Arnklit/media/blob/main/ShellFurAdd-on/pattern_examples.ptex) which shows examples of how I generate fur textures.
 It is made in the free Texture generation program [Material Maker](https://github.com/RodZill4/material-maker).